-A Field Guide to Murder & Fly Fishing, a short fiction collection published by Green Writers Press, is now available in paperback at your favorite local bookstore or in paperback, audio, or ebook at Amazon, Barnes & Noble, or IndieBound.
+A Field Guide to Murder & Fly Fishing, a short fiction collection, is available to order from your favorite local bookstore or in paperback, audiobook, and ebook at Amazon, Barnes & Noble, or IndieBound.

 “From the mountain lakes of the Colorado Rockies to cobbled streets of Spain, this fascinating collection of short stories never disappoints.
 A Field Guide to Murder and Fly Fishing is a collection you’ll be happy to get lost in.” — Ploughshares